ingonyama-zk/icicle/README.md

 ## Getting Started

 ICICLE is a CUDA implementation of general functions widely used in ZKP.
-ICICLE currently provides support for MSM, NTT, and ECNTT, with plans to support Hash functions soon.

 > [!NOTE]
 > Developers: We highly recommend reading our [documentation]